-In 2012, CAD began a partnership with an Australian NGO, Classroom of Hope, to implement Child Friendly Schools (CFS) in Ek Phnom District.
+In 2012, CAD began a partnership with an Australian NGO, Classroom of Hope, and Navitas Australia to implement Child Friendly Schools (CFS) in Ek Phnom District.
 A three year project began in 2013 to introduce the Schools for Excellence model across seven primary schools (Grades 1 to 6) and supported 1,762 children.
 The program was so successful that, in 2016, a second program was rolled out to meet the needs of another 1,785 children in five more schools.
-By the end of 2017, the five new schools had increased their enrolment to 1901 as a result of improvements in school administration and active enrolment campaigns.
+By 2019, the five new schools had increased their enrolment to 2321 and reduced their dropout rate to 3% (down from 20% at the start of the project).
+These improvements were a direct result of strengthening school administration and active enrolment campaigns.

 Activities in this program include:

 - Creating maps of the school catchment areas; showing the location of homes of children who should be attending primary school.